Shin Dong-bin: Early life and education

+Career

 He started his career at Nomura Securities' London branch in 1980 and joined Lotte in 1988, when he started at Lotte Chemical.

 In 2011, he became Chairman of Lotte Korea.
-Upon taking control of the group, Shin embarked on a series of M&As, including the acquisition of Hi-Mart, Hyundai Logistics, The New York Palace Hotel, and the chemical arm of Samsung - Samsung Fine Chemicals and Samsung BP Chemicals.
+Upon taking control of the group, Shin embarked on a series of mergers and acquisitions, including the acquisition of Hi-Mart (now Lotte Hi-Mart), Hyundai Logistics (now Lotte Global Logistics), The New York Palace Hotel (now Lotte New York Palace Hotel), and the chemical arm of Samsung - Samsung Fine Chemicals and Samsung BP Chemicals.